If you’ve ever tried making a healthy dessert or hunted through health stores for a sugar substitute, you’ve probably stumbled upon dates.

 Deglet Noor dates have a firm, fairly thick flesh, and have a colour which ranges from light red to amber.
 Their flavour is sweet and slightly pithy.

 Medjool dates, by contrast, have a rich, chewy texture which many say has the sticky and intense viscosity of caramel.
 They are also much sweeter than regular pitted dates, due to their high fructose content, and are generally larger in size, too.
+This is why many consider Medjool dates to be the best type to eat straight from the packet (organic varieties usually taste the best when eaten this way).

 Per 100 grams, Medjool and Deglet Noor dates come in at just under 300 calories each (Medjool have slightly fewer calories, with 277 kcal vs Deglet’s 282 kcal).
 The reason for their high calorie count is down to the natural sugars that make up around 89 per cent of the entire date.